 - Explanatory vs. exploratory research

-- Advantages and disadvantages of exploratory research
+- Advantages and disadvantages of explanatory research

 - Frequently asked questions about explanatory research

 Explanatory research is used to investigate how or why a phenomenon takes place.
 Therefore, this type of research is often one of the first stages in the research process, serving as a jumping-off point for future research.
 While there is often data available about your topic, it’s possible the particular causal relationship you are interested in has not been robustly studied.

 Explanatory research helps you analyze these patterns, formulating hypotheses that can guide future endeavors.
 If you are seeking a more complete understanding of a relationship between variables, explanatory research is a great place to start.
 However, keep in mind that it will likely not yield conclusive results.

 Explanatory research questions